meeque/tls-playground/bin/README.md

 # TLS Playground CLI

-TODO what is it good for?

-The TP commands are the main tool for using the TLS playground.
+The TP CLI is the main tool for using the TLS playground, which demonstrates usage of certificates and TLS.
 Assuming that your copy of TP is located at `${tp_base_dir}`, you can find the TP commands executable at `${tp_base_dir}/bin/tp`.
 Consider adding this directory to your `${PATH}` env-var.

-You can invoke TP commands from anywhere.
-Most file arguments are interpreted relative to the current working directory.
+You can invoke TP commands from anywhere, and most file arguments are interpreted relative to the current working directory.
 However, some TP commands reference some files relative to the `${tp_base_dir}`.